tudinh411/Hangman-Game/README.md

 # Hangman-Game
-A hangman game delevoped using PHP
+A hangman game developed using PHP